-After each interim or final cost reporting, EIT Community will proceed with the payment, as described in Section 8 of this document.
+After each interim or final cost reporting, EIT Urban Mobility will proceed with the payment, as described in Section 8 of this document.

-Prior to the payment, the cumulative funding received by an individual partner in the Business Plan 2023-2025 for all EIT Community projects they participate in will be checked.
-Whenever a partner reaches a cumulative EIT funding of 430,000€ per grant cycle, a Certified Financial Statement (CFS) audit will be requested prior to the payment14.
-The CFS audit will be performed by an external auditor appointed by EIT Community.
+Prior to the payment, the cumulative funding received by an individual partner in the Business Plan 2023-2025 for all EIT Urban Mobility projects they participate in will be checked.
+Whenever a partner reaches a cumulative EIT funding of 430,000€, a Certified Financial Statement (CFS) audit will be requested prior to the payment.
+The CFS audit will be performed by an external auditor appointed by EIT Urban Mobility.
 The CFS review is independent from the internal audit check described in chapter 6 (Interim reviews).